President of the University of Toulouse : Odile Rauzy

 His responsibilities are :

-• To promote equality, diversity and inclusion throughout the university community by extending UT3's efforts to promote gender equality in the workplace and equal opportunities for learners in order to encourage access, success and professional integration, regardless of their profile, disability, international origin or socio-economic background,
+• To promote equality, diversity and inclusion throughout the university community by extending UT's efforts to promote gender equality in the workplace and equal opportunities for learners in order to encourage access, success and professional integration, regardless of their profile, disability, international origin or socio-economic background,

-Nathalie Del Vecchio : Delegate Vice-President in charge of ecological and societal transition strategy
+Nathalie Del Vecchio: Delegate Vice-President in charge of ecological and societal transition strategy

 Senior lecturer at the FSI.